Which AI Image Tool Generates the Most Realistic Images?

 🧠 Tests: Ability to render actual legible and stylistic text.

-👀 Results: ChatGPT was the only tool to render the title correctly on a realistic-looking book cover.
-Midjourney couldn’t handle the text at all, but the floral borders are quite nice.
-Substack handled the text quite well, but it’s not really a realistic-looking book cover.
+👀 Results: ChatGPT and Midjourney were both able to render the title correctly on a realistic-looking book cover.
+Substack also handled the text quite well, but it’s not really a realistic-looking book cover.

 Gemini Imagen 3